 POSSESSION.
-Most contracts provide that the seller will deliver possession of the property to the buyer at the time the sale closes and funds or according to a temporary residential lease.
+Most contracts provide that the seller will deliver possession of the property to the buyer at the time the sale closes and funds or according to a temporary residential lease or other written lease required by the parties.
 There may be a short delay between closing and actual funding; especially if the buyer is obtaining funds from a lender.
 You may need to verify with the lender if the loan will fund on the day of closing.
 You should also take this potential delay into account when planning your move into the property.
 Any possession by the buyer before the sale closes and funds (or by the seller after the sale closes and funds) must be authorized by a written lease.